 The City University of New York (CUNY) system is beginning to implement sweeping budget cuts triggered by New York state’s estimated $13.3 billion loss in tax revenue due to the COVID-19 pandemic.

-So far, administration is targeting thousands of adjunct faculty members for layoff and are looking to significantly reduce the number of classes being offered.
+So far, the administration is targeting thousands of adjunct faculty members for layoff and looking to significantly reduce the number of classes being offered.
 These austerity measures will have a devastating impact on the largest urban university system in the US, forcing faculty and students to bear the brunt of the current crisis.

 While New York Democratic Governor Andrew Cuomo is slated to announce details on the first round of state cuts in the coming days, a CUNY memo distributed in April said that up to $95.3 million could be slashed from its budget through combined city and state cuts.

 The US CARES Act allocated over $100 million to CUNY for institutional needs stemming from the pandemic, but it is unclear what this money is going towards since CUNY administration has informed its 25 colleges—which enroll 275,000 students and employ 6,700 full-time faculty members and 10,000 adjunct faculty members—to prepare for significant financial losses.